 The MAPE program offers a quantitatively rigorous curriculum rooted in economic and political theory, application, and analysis.
 It gives students experience with economic modeling, along with a deep understanding of how and why policies are developed and implemented.

 Students pursuing an MA in Political Economy can participate in research involving applied development and program evaluation in conjunction with the Duke Center for International Development.
 DCID provides an applied learning environment that focuses on connecting international development scholars with practitioners to carry out development projects.
-It brings together faculty and graduate students from several Duke units.
-They work in a broad range of areas, including education, health, governance, environment, labor, trade, finance, and growth.
+It brings together faculty and graduate students from several Duke units, working in a broad range of areas, including education, health, governance, environment, labor, trade, finance, and growth.

 What Makes Our Program Different?